Greg Schiano: Controversy

 In 2016, a Philadelphia court released documents in relation to the Penn State child sex abuse scandal revealing testimony from Mike McQueary stating that Schiano was aware of the abuse by fellow assistant coach Jerry Sandusky.
 In his testimony, McQueary claimed that Tom Bradley told him that: "only that he had—I can't remember if it was one night or one morning—but that Greg had come into his office white as a ghost and said he just saw Jerry doing something to a boy in the shower.
 And that's it.
 That's all he ever told me."
 Schiano denied having knowledge of the abuse.
-Bradley also denied telling McQueary that story and the police denied other events that McQueary had asserted.
+Bradley also denied telling McQueary that story.
+Sandusky, at trial, was found not guilty on any charge described by McQueary.

 On November 26, 2017, the University of Tennessee was set to announce Schiano as the head football coach.
 However, due to a social media campaign including state representatives, alumni, national and local sportswriters, fans, and gubernatorial candidates, unhappy with Schiano's tenure at Penn State during the child sex abuse scandal, Tennessee backed out of the deal.
 Afterwards, officials from both Penn State and Ohio State defended Schiano, saying he had nothing to do with the scandal.
-Tennessee received criticism from some national sportswriters for a perceived overreactive handling as a response to social media.
+Tennessee received criticism from some national sportswriters for a perceived overreactive handling (to the scandal) as a response to social media.

 Personal life

 Schiano is married and has four children.
-Schiano's wife Christy was born Christina Mitchell, on October 29, 1968; she is one of four children born to Ella Alexander and the late Tom Mitchell.
+Schiano's wife Christy (née Mitchell) is one of four children born to Ella Alexander and the late Tom Mitchell.
 Schiano's father-in-law was a former Colts tight end who had played his college football at Bucknell.
 Mitchell died of cancer at 72 on July 16, 2017.
-Son Joe Schiano is a defensive lineman at Bucknell.